yichenliu/Getting_and_Cleaning_Data/CodeBook.md

 * Replace activity IDs from the transformed data with activity labels, the transformed data's dimension remains as 68 columns by 10299 rows.

 * The tidy data is created by taking the average of each variable for each activity and each subject from the transformed data in the previous step.
-The tidy data is called `tidy_data.txt`.
+The tidy data is named `tidy_data.txt`.
 It has a dimension of 68 columns by 180 rows, where each row represents the average of each variable for each activity and each subject.